A 3BF model of quantum gravity coupled to Standard Model matter: Discretization of the path integral

 On the other hand, the latter integral is nothing but the parametrized version of the integral $I_G[F]$ of $F$ over the group $G$.
 Therefore, we obtain the following relation between the algebra and group integrals:

-This property allows us to freely switch between the two types of integrals, which is extremely useful in practical calculations.
+Under the assumption (\ref{eq:RelationFandf}), this property allows us to freely switch between the two types of integrals, which is extremely useful in practical calculations.
 The overall factor $\cN$ is immaterial, since the expectation value of an observable is evaluated as a ratio of the integrals.

 Before we proceed to tabulate the explicit definitions of integrals over the relevant groups, it is important to comment on one more theoretical aspect of these integrals.
 In the context of finite groups (groups with finite number of elements, denoted $|G|$), one can define the set of orthogonal functions on the group, called characters $\chi^{(\Lambda)}(g)$, labeled with the irreducible representations $\Lambda$ of the group.
 Also, one can define the Dirac delta function $\delta(g)$, also called the regular representation of the group, as: